ignasdamunskis/passive-events-support/README.md

 <script type="text/javascript" src="node_modules/passive-events-support/dist/main.js"></script>
 ```

 By default, importing this package will not update non-passive event listeners.
 For this package to act, you must specify which event listeners should be made as passive.
-See the section below...
+See the [Configuration](#configuration) section below.

 ## Configuration